ayush7-hash/project1/README.md

    Password for 'https://<your-github-username>@github.com': <paste-your-token-here>

 Use your token, not your actual GitHub account password — passwords are rejected.
+Note that when you paste the token , you wont be able to see it.
+You'll just see blank space.
+Ignore that and just click on return/enter.

 2. cd project1
 3. pip install -r requirements.txt (use pip or pip3 as per your system)